TheLartians/Observe/README.md

 }
 ```

-Note that events and observers are thread and exception safe, though any thrown exception will propagate out of the `event.emit()` call.
+Note that events and observers are thread and exception safe, as long as the handlers manage their own resources.
+Handlers can safely remove observers (including themselves) from the event when beeing called.
+Thrown exceptions will propagate out of the `event.emit()` call.

 ### Using observe::Value